apache/eventmesh/README-EN.md

 ![architecture2](./docs/images/features/architecture-p1.png)

 DeFiBus includes the following components:
 * **Broker**: Offering message store via the mechanism of Topic and queue.
-Broker registers to Nameserver periodically.
-Brokers in the same cluster should register to the same Nameserver to keep route info in all name server is consistent.
+Broker registers to NameServer periodically.
+Brokers in the same cluster should register to the same NameServer to keep route info in all name server is consistent.

 * **NameServer**: NameServer maintains route info of Topic and provide clients an interface to get route info of given Topic.